QuentinRa/blog.quentinra.dev/info/java/beginner/packages.md

 ## Import

 When you need classes from another package, such as `File` class, you need to import the package having the class `File`.
-Check the documentation then you found that the package is `java.io;` so you can write
+Check the documentation, and once you found that the package is `java.io;` so you can write

 ```java
 // import File class only